orunto/yt-dlp-web/README.md

 - Fetches video metadata (title, uploader, duration, available formats) before you commit to a download
 - Detects automatically whether a URL is a single video or a playlist and sets the mode accordingly
 - Streams yt-dlp's real output to the browser in real time so you can see exactly what is happening
+- Pipes single-stream formats directly to the browser so the file lands in your Downloads folder without first buffering to the server
+- Shows a toast while the download is being prepared and lets you cancel it at any time
 - Keeps advanced options (post-processing, output templates, rate limiting, subtitles) out of the way until you need them

 ## Requirements